hernandoabella/programs/python-programs.md

 ):
     print(f"Armstrong numbers in the interval [{start_number}, {end_number}]:")

-    # Check for Armstrong numbers in the interval
+    # Loop through the interval
     for i in range(start_number, end_number + 1):
         original_number = i
         number_of_digits = len(str(original_number))
         sum_of_digits = 0

-        # Calculate the sum of digits each raised to the power of the number of digits
+        # Compute sum of digits raised to the power of the number of digits
         while original_number > 0:
             digit = original_number % 10
             sum_of_digits += digit ** number_of_digits